Back to overview

-A legal apprenticeship is a route to becoming a lawyer that combines a paid job at a law firm with studying for formal qualifications, paid for by the government and your employer.
+A legal apprenticeship is a route to becoming a lawyer that combines a paid job at a law firm with studying for formal qualifications, funded by the government and your employer.
 It’s an alternative to the traditional route of going to university and training to be a lawyer afterwards.
+Graduate solicitor apprenticeships are also on the rise.
+Find out more about the different legal apprenticeship options in this guide.

-For more information about the different types of legal apprenticeships and your career possibilities as an apprentice, go to The Law Apprenticeships Guide 2023.
+For more information about the different types of legal apprenticeships and your career possibilities as an apprentice, you should read The Law Apprenticeships Guide 2024.

-Legal apprenticeships are aimed at people who leave school after completing their A levels or GCSEs, as well as people already working in paralegal and legal support roles.
+There are many different entry points for legal apprenticeships, with some aimed at graduates and others aimed at people leaving school after completing their A levels or GCSEs or at those working in paralegal and legal support roles.

 CILEX Law School has created a useful legal apprenticeship eligibility checker that shows you which apprenticeship pathways are open to you.